How To Drive User Adoption With Context-Driven Product Experiences

 Now imagine if they had tried to push this template feature at a random time, or when a user first signs up?
 It would be absolutely meaningless.

-The do’s and don’t’s of the user adoption process
+The do’s and don’t’s of driving user adoption:

 If your product team can consistently push product features at the right times — not all at once — then it will only be a matter of time before you end up with a user base that is taking advantage of most of the features of your product.